oracle-livelabs/database/23cfree/json-collections/json-collections.md

 6. Find bargains of all products costing 5 or less:

-	This query displays the documents with ids 100 and 102 as those documents have price less than 5.
+	This query displays the documents with ids 100 and 102 as those documents have price less than or equal to 5.

 	```
 	<copy>